Want more parenting wins? Greenlight teaches money lessons for life.

 None

 If your state doesn’t have a specific law, it may still have guidelines in place.
 The U.S. Department of Health and Human Services suggests contacting your local police department or child protective services agency to check.
-Or, ask your pediatrician.
+You can also talk to your child’s pediatrician about it.

-Even without clear laws, there are situations where it just doesn’t feel safe based on your child’s age or individual circumstances.
+Even without clear laws, there are situations where it just may not feel safe based on your child’s age or individual circumstances.
 That’s why it helps to consider your own child’s readiness, along with what the rules say.

 At what age can a child stay home overnight?